domy-2018/rubiks/README.md

 1 - with the params passed in, if batch, run batch game. if interactive, prompt if player wants to start initial cube
     with params passed in, or interactively entered in, or random cube, or with default solved cube

+1a - fix the params so that it won't throw error on parse issue.
+Provide more friendly error message

+2 - fix the show of the cube, so that it shows the results in a pretty 2D cube layout